 To put it in tangible terms: Picture a high-end restaurant.
 You walk in to delicate ambiance, gracious waitstaff, and gorgeously plated courses.
 But behind that dining room is a furiously bustling kitchen, fire, and steam.
-Also: Daily shipments of fresh vegetables, early-morning fish markets; and the waste removal service that hauls everything away at the end of the night.
+Also: Daily shipments of fresh vegetables, early-morning fish markets; and

 Imagine that restaurant’s owners want to branch out, start a franchise.
 Conventional wisdom says: To take that leap in scale, they should outsource every backend system they can, from linen supply to reservations.

 But that only works if they also identify what part of the business behind their business makes them who they are.
 Is it their ability to import exotic wine?
 Their locally sourced, farm-to-table produce?
 Whatever it is, that’s the part of the operation they need to invest in most heavily, because that’s what will set them apart.